jg-rp/python-liquid2/docs/migration.md

 With [Python Liquid version 1](https://github.com/jg-rp/liquid), our primary objectives were render behavior stability and Shopify/Liquid compatibility, in that order.
 Later we introduced `liquid.future.Environment`, which sacrificed some stability for greater Shopify/Liquid compatibility as Shopify/Liquid and our understanding of it changed.

-Now, with Python Liquid version 2, render behavior stability is still the top priority, but the default environment deliberately deviates from Shopify/Liquid in several ways, "fixing" and adding often requested features that Shopify can't due to their large user base and the technical debt that comes with it.
+Now, with Python Liquid2, render behavior stability is still the top priority, but the default environment deliberately deviates from Shopify/Liquid in several ways, "fixing" and adding often requested features that Shopify can't due to their large user base and the technical debt that comes with it.

 In most cases these fixes and features are backwards compatible with Shopify/Liquid, requiring little or no modification to legacy Liquid templates.
 To ease transition from legacy templates to Liquid2 templates we include a `liquid2.shopify.Environment`, which is configured to include some legacy tags that didn't make it in to the default environment.